Gobert, Clarkson, Ingles, Snyder finalists for NBA awards

 SALT LAKE CITY (ABC4 Sports) – The Utah Jazz had the best record in the NBA this season, and they were all over the NBA awards finalists.

-Rudy Gobert was named a finalist for Defensive Player of the Year.
-Gobert, who won the DPOY in 2018 and 2019, averaged 2.7 blocks per game this season.
+All-Star center Rudy Gobert was named a finalist for Defensive Player of the Year.
+Gobert, who won the DPOY in 2018 and 2019, averaged 2.7 blocks per game this past season, and was the biggest reason why the Jazz were fourth in the NBA in defensive efficiency.
 Gobert is a finalist along with Philadelphia’s Ben Simmons and Golden State’s Draymond Green.
 If Gobert wins, he would be the first Jazz player to win the award three times.

 Ingles, who started 30 games this season, averaged 12.7 points and 4.7 assists per game.